jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 It is like a user has to have access to the data of its own file.
 Compare it to  medical data, and an employee's file.
 The employee or patient has the right to look into this data.

-The software author should not have too much of a choice about what data models it will protect.
+The software author should not have too much of a choice about what data models it might protect.
 If it's the user's own data, the software needs to be completely open about a command's IO.

 If a software author can keep any data undisclosed, it takes away the security aspect.
 Open Command IO shields malicious software, spyware, adware and viruses.